 Issues: Doctor Strange: Sorcerer Supreme #48 to X-Men Unlimited #24

-Events: For Love Nor Money, Maximum Carnage, Infinity Crusade, Fatal Attractions, Bloodties, Marvel 2099, Midnight Massacre, Road to Vengeance: Missing Link, Siege of Darkness, Child’s Play, Time and Time Again, Phalanx Covenant, Countdown, Age of Apocalypse, Second Clone Saga, Over the Edge, Onslaught Saga, Operation: Zero Tolerance, Heroes Reborn, Spider-Man: Identity Crisis, MC2, Eighth Day, The Hunt for Xavier, Magneto War
+Events: For Love Nor Money, Maximum Carnage, Infinity Crusade, Blood and Thunder, Fatal Attractions, Bloodties, Marvel 2099, Midnight Massacre, Road to Vengeance: Missing Link, Siege of Darkness, Child’s Play, Time and Time Again, Phalanx Covenant, Countdown, Age of Apocalypse, Second Clone Saga, Over the Edge, Onslaught Saga, Operation: Zero Tolerance, Heroes Reborn, Spider-Man: Identity Crisis, MC2, Eighth Day, The Hunt for Xavier, Magneto War

 The 90’s “Dark Age of Comics” is in full swing.
 If you are a fan of pouches you are in luck.
 We see the seminal X-Men event Age of Apocalypse as well as the will-it-every-end Spider-Man event Second Clone Saga.
 The first of several Marvel Alternate Universes are printed in this era; the futuristic Marvel 2099 and the MC2 universe, which mainly featured Spider-Girl.
 Near the end of this section we see many of the most popular and long-running Marvel series relaunched with new #1 issues that will serve as a good jumping on point for new readers.
 In the comic business world the market crashes and the industry is devastated.

 Issues: Webspinners: Tales of Spider-Man #1 to Spectacular Spider-Man Vol. 2 #14